CodeChain-io/codechain-sdk-python/README.md

 #### How your private key is saved

 We use a JSON file to save an encrypted private key.
 You can find the file in `./keystore.db`.

+## Submitting patches
+- Use `Black`_ to autoformat your code.
+This should be done for you as a git `pre-commit`_ hook.
+### First time setup
+- Clone your GitHub fork locally:
+- Add the main repository as a remote to update later:
+- Create a virtualenv using Pipenv:
+- Install the pre-commit hooks: